- Johnson Controls

 a.
 Guideline 36 aligns with the future of smart buildings by supporting interoperability, data-driven decision-making, and sustainability goals.
 It’s a future-proof foundation for any organization looking to modernize its building automation strategy.

-Want to dive deeper into how ASHRAE Guideline 36 can transform your building operations?
-Join our Control Shift webinar series, led by me, where we explore smarter sequences, performance KPIs, and how your choice of a BAS platform can simplify ASHRAE Guideline 36 adoption.
+Our Control Shift webinar series explored smarter sequences, performance KPIs, and how selecting the right BAS platform can simplify ASHRAE Guideline 36 adoption.